MahishaG/Premier-League-Club-Investment-Analysis/README.md

 ## OBJECTIVE

-To conduct an exploratory data analysis on potential investments in one of the top-performing clubs in the English Premier League.
-Some of the more established clubs have already been owned by the competitors, so the management of the firm is seeking to identify clubs that have a high potential for future success and performance.
+The purpose of this exploratory data analysis is to identify potential investments in one of the top-performing English Premier League clubs.
+Several established clubs are already owned by competitors, so the management of the firm is seeking to identify clubs with great potential for future success.

 ## DATA